Research

 • Moral Realism and Dummett's Challenge,” Philosophy and Phenomenological Research, March 1988, pp. 545–551.

-• Supervenience: Ontological and Ascriptive,” Australian Journal of Philosophy, December, 1988, pp. 461–470; reprinted in Supervenience, edited by Jaegwon Kim, The International Research Library of Philosophy Series, Ashgate Publishing Company, 2002.
+• Supervenience: Ontological and Ascriptive,” Australasian Journal of Philosophy, December, 1988, pp. 461–470; reprinted in Supervenience, edited by Jaegwon Kim, The International Research Library of Philosophy Series, Ashgate Publishing Company, 2002.

 • Wittgenstein and Neuroscience,” Synthese, March, 1989, pp. 319–343.
 (This reappears in much fuller form as Chapters 7 & 9 of Wittgenstein in Exile.)